By Jenny Perkins @ HerePup.com

 Pavlovian Dog Potty Trainer

 Having issues potty training your new puppy?
+Don’t you know how to potty train a puppy?
 Well, it turns out the famous Russian physiologist Ivan Petrovich Pavlov’s research has the answer to your troubles.
 A Pavlovian trainer is a training tool that has been created using his analysis as a basis.
 The device has a sensor hidden inside a paper cloth which detects when the puppy does his business on the target and dispenses a treat to encourage your dog to do it at the same place.
 It is an excellent tool to potty train your pup and can help save time and effort.

 A popular method employed for training dogs is clicker training that uses a clicking device to mark your pup’s good behavior.
 It is an effective way of training that focuses on the strategy of positive reinforcement.
 A basic tool employed for this particular method is the clicker stick.
 It is an excellent tool to teach your dog to follow instructions without having to pull on the leash or continuously repeat commands.
 You can select any object as the target, for instance, your pup’s bed if you want him to settle down, use the stick to guide your dog.
 When your dog follows the commands you can click the stick to notify your pooch about desired behaviors.
 The design is comfortable for pet-parents, and the product offers a consistent training approach.